dbfit/dbfit/CONTRIBUTING.md

 If your tools have good support for Unix end-of-line format - it's perfectly OK to run with autocrlf unconfigured (or `autocrlf = false`).

+##### Java style

+The coding style conventions for Java that have been adopted by the DbFit project are those of the Java Language Specification, from Sun Microsystems (now Oracle).
+See the full style guide document at: http://www.oracle.com/technetwork/java/codeconvtoc-136057.html.

 #### Fast build

 The quickest way to get feedback on your code changes is to run the fast build: